 8 Myths About Small Business Loans

 Myth No. 2: The lender you choose doesn’t matter.
 When it comes to SBA loans, not all lenders are created equal.
 First, not every bank participates in SBA lending.
-Secondly, of those that do, not all have Preferred Lender status.
+Secondly, of those that do, not all have Small Business Preferred Lender Program status.
 Those considered Preferred Lenders by the SBA, like BayFirst, have a proven track record in processing and structuring SBA loans and can approve a loan without waiting for the SBA’s approval, meaning you can expect faster funding, better advice, a streamlined process, and fewer hiccups along the way.

 Myth No. 3.
 The SBA itself lends money directly to small business owners.
 Though the SBA partially guarantees the debt – allowing the bank to provide credit for a borrower who may otherwise not qualify for a loan with the same terms – it is the bank that funds the loan.